 Daniel Timmins, Musical Director

-Daniel is from Stocksbridge and was well known in the Sheffield area as a pianist, clarinettist and singer until gaining a place to study music at Royal Holloway, University of London, in 2003.
-He gained a scholarship to spend a year studying at Tulane University in New Orleans with individual tuition in specialist music areas including composition, music analysis and the origins of western notation.
-On his return, Daniel graduated and qualified as a secondary music teacher and continued to study part-time to achieve a Masters degree in Education in 2009 from the University of Cambridge.
-After working as a secondary music teacher in the London area he was promoted to senior positions at Goffs School, Hertfordshire, Hinchley Wood School, and Caterham School, both in Surrey.
-Since 2014 Daniel has moved back to this area and offers tuition in voice, piano, clarinet and theory while working as a an adviser to North Yorkshire Music Service.
-Apart from Bolsterstone Male Voice Choir, he is involved in other local groups including Fox Valley Voices, Thurgoland Community Choir, Stannington Choir and Steel Valley Beacon Arts.
+Daniel is from Stocksbridge and gained a place to study music at Royal Holloway, University of London, in 2003.
+In his first year, he was awarded a scholarship to spend a year studying in New Orleans at Tulane University.
+After graduation in 2006, he trained to be a secondary school music teacher and continued to study part time to achieve a Masters degree in Education in 2009 from the University of Cambridge.
+Daniel then worked as a secondary music teacher in the wider London area before gaining promotions as assistant director of sixth form in 2009 at Goffs School, Hertfordshire, becoming director of music in 2010 at Hinchley Wood Music college specialist school and in 2013 director of music at Caterham School, the latter two posts both in Surrey.
+Daniel moved back to the Sheffield area in 2014 and has been developing music opportunities and offering tuition for voice, piano, clarinet and theory in the local and wider community.
+He works on the senior leadership team for the Derbyshire and Derby City Music Partnership as leader of music development across the north-west of the county.
+In addition to leading Bolsterstone Male Voice Choir, he is music director with Thurgoland Community Choir, Fox Valley Voices, Peak District Music Centre Youth Choir and Steel Valley Beacon performing arts.

 Francis Wells, Deputy Musical Director